enviPath/enviPath-python/docs/source/getting_started.rst

 Getting Started
 ===============

-In order to be able to use this package at its highest potential, the main enviPath objects must be known and for this reason, we will introduce them in this section.
+To use the enviPath-python package, it is helpful to know the main enviPath objects.
+We will introduce them in this section.

 enviPath
 --------

-The enviPath object requires the URL of the instance host in order to be initialized, this information will be then passed to the subsequently generated objects in order to allow them to retrieve information from there.
-This is the most essential object and it will be used on each of our tutorials.
+The enviPath object requires the URL of the instance host in order to be initialized, this information will be then passed to the subsequently generated objects in order to allow them to retrieve information.
+This is the most essential object and it will be used in each of our tutorials.
 An example of how to initialize this object is given in the following block of code:

 .. code-block:: python